wasi-shah/Docker-AKS/AKS DevOps/AKS Authentication and RBAC/04 Azure EntraID RBAC - Role+Binding a User Group/Readme.md

 kubectl create namespace dev
 # check if you can access the dev namespace as dev group

+# Get $APPDEV_ID if you not already have it - az ad group show --group appdev --query id -o tsv
 kubectl auth can-i list deploy -n dev --as $APPDEV_ID

 ```
 3. Create a Role for the dev namespace, which grants full permissions to the namespace.
 In production environments, you can specify more granular permissions for different users or groups.
 Create a file named role-dev-namespace.yaml and paste the following YAML manifest: